Soumyajit-io/Hospital_management_system/README.md

 # Hospital Management System 🏥

 A hospital management system built using **Tkinter** and **MySQL** to streamline healthcare workflows.
-This project includes features such as a dashboard, patient management, appointment scheduling, prescription handling, and billing.
+This project includes features such as a patient management, appointment scheduling, prescription handling.

 ## 🚀 Features